withmensah/foodhub-orders/README.md

 # foodhub-orders
-This is another challenge from the LightHall Data Analytics Super League.
+I analyzed the foodhub orders data set from the LightHall Data Analytics Super League to come up with visualizations and recommendations
 ## Context

 The number of restaurants in New York is increasing day by day.
 Lots of students and busy professionals rely on those restaurants due to their hectic lifestyles.
 Online food delivery service is a great option for them.
 It provides them with good food from their favorite restaurants.
 A food aggregator company FoodHub offers access to multiple restaurants through a single smartphone app.